balogunrash/r1soft-project-team3/r1soft-server/README.md

-We tested Bastion with  :
+We used below specification to test our code in this repository  :
 -  - t2.micro
 -  - CPU 1
 - - Memory 1 GB